This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 If you have not placed the handset back in the base or charger between calls that last a long time, that could be the problem.
 Try to get used to doing that to keep the batteries charged and ready for the next long phone call.

-If this continues to happen, then replace the batteries with the same rechargeable type used in the phone.
+If this continues to happen, replace the batteries with the same rechargeable type used in the phone.

 How long do the rechargeable batteries last for talk time, and do they ever need to be replaced?

-The talk time you get on a single charge all depends on the type of rechargeable batteries used.
+The talk time you get on a single charge depends on the type of rechargeable batteries used.
 I had to replace mine after several years.